garrettgu10/armduino/README.md

  * V -- toggles vacuum.
 Assumes that vacuum is off when program starts.
 If the vacuum is not off, simply press V twice.

 The console also accepts assemblarm commands.
 Use the INCLUDE keyword to read a program.
+# Original 2015 Quarknet files
+I also put a copy of the original Quarknet files in this repo, including the 2015 team's documentation and code.

 A separate readme file for assemblarm is accessible at assemblarm.md.